 It was the reason the Coyotes couldn't match up with the rest of the Pacific Division, the reason they were fighting for their playoff lives in the Western Conference.
 It was the reason Kyle Turris' petulant and protracted contract holdout and trade demands grated on fans like fingers across a chalkboard.

-Martin Hanzal.
+The Coyotes had a big, hard-checking center in Martin Hanzal.
 But they lacked a true playmaking center to match with their other offensive-minded wingers.
 Some who could win power-play faceoffs and turn them into goals for a unit that ranked last in the League in man-advantage tallies.

 "I went from a team that was going nowhere to a team that driving for the playoffs.
 I couldn't have been happier," said Vermette, who reveled in the excitement of a deep playoff run while helping the Senators to the 2007 Stanley Cup Final, but couldn't have been further from another taste in Ohio.